mohamedhafezqo/notes/content/posts/Cohesion.md

 > The good software is high cohesion and loose coupling (Separation Of Concern).

-But what is the benifit from writing a good software
+## What is the benefit from writing a good software?

-## Maintainable, testable and readable Code

-Writing maintainable code helps increase productivity for us as a developers.
+Writing **maintainable, testable and readable** code helps increase productivity for us as a developers.
 Having highly maintainable code makes it easier to design new features and write code.
 Modular, component-based, and layered code increases productivity and reduces risk and cost when making changes.

 ## What is Cohesion?
 In software design is the degree of each elements in a class belongs together.